BioBoost/course-object-oriented-programming-with-cpp/introduction_to_cpp/pointers.md

 ### Declaring a Pointer

 Like any variable or constant, you must declare a pointer before you can work with it.
+As C++ is a statically typed language, the type is required to declare a pointer.
+This is the type of data that will live at the memory address it points to.
 The general form of a pointer variable declaration is:

 ```c++
 <type> * variable_name;